o1-labs/proof-systems/book/src/snarky/vars.md

 }
 ```

-Such types are always handled as `OutOfCircuit` types by the users, and as `Self` by snarky.
+Such types are always handled as `OutOfCircuit` types (e.g. `bool`) by the users, and as a type implementing `SnarkyType` by snarky (e.g. [`Boolean`](./booleans.md)).
 Thus, the user can pass them to snarky in two ways:

 **As public inputs**.
 In this case they will be serialized into field elements for snarky before [witness-generation](./witness-generation.md) (via the `value_to_field_elements()` function)

 **As private inputs**.
 In this case, they must be created using the `compute()` function with a closure returning an `OutOfCircuit` value by the user.
 The call to `compute()` will need to have some type hint, for snarky to understand what `SnarkyType` it is creating.
-(Without that, it wouldn't understand if a value of type `Field`, for example, has to be converted to a `CVar` or to something else.)
+This is because the relationship is currently only one-way: a `SnarkyType` knows what out-of-circuit type it relates to, but not the other way is not true.
+(TODO: should we implement that though?)

+A `SnarkyType` always implements a `check()` function, which is called by snarky when `compute()` is called to create such a type.
+The `check()` function is responsible for creating the constraints that sanitize the newly-created `SnarkyType` (and its underlying `CVar`s).
+For example, creating a boolean would make sure that the underlying `CVar` is either 0 or 1.